scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 - `docker_env` (List of String) Environment variables to pass to the Docker daemon. (format: key=value)
 - `docker_opt` (List of String) Specify arbitrary flags to pass to the Docker daemon. (format: key=value)
 - `download_only` (Boolean) If true, only download and cache files for later use - don't install or start anything.
-- `driver` (String) Driver is one of: virtualbox, parallels, vmwarefusion, hyperkit, vmware, qemu2 (experimental), docker, podman (experimental), ssh (defaults to auto-detect)
+- `driver` (String) Driver is one of the following - Windows: (hyperv, docker, virtualbox, vmware, qemu2, ssh) - OSX: (virtualbox, parallels, vmwarefusion, hyperkit, vmware, qemu2, docker, podman, ssh) - Linux: (docker, kvm2, virtualbox, qemu2, none, podman, ssh)
 - `dry_run` (Boolean) dry-run mode.
 Validates configuration, but does not mutate system state
 - `embed_certs` (Boolean) if true, will embed the certs in kubeconfig.
 - `enable_default_cni` (Boolean) DEPRECATED: Replaced by --cni=bridge